jezmunh/MCChat-PY/README.md

 # MCChat-PY
-The bot for synchronization minecraft chat with telegram chat
+The bot for synchronization minecraft chat with telegram one.